Discover the world through travel & beyond!

 For a delectable Creole brunch, take your brood to Brennan's.
 A meal here feels special indeed.

-The pink and pale green dining room feels like a fairyland, with a garden trellis ceiling and early 19th century Mardi Gras parade float paintings.
+The pink and pale green dining room feels like a fairyland, with a garden trellis ceiling and early 19th-century Mardi Gras parade float paintings.
 When the weather is nice, opt to sit in their picturesque courtyard with a bubbling fountain and striped umbrellas for shade.

+Order a Baked Apple served with oatmeal pecan raisin crumble, brown sugar glaze, and sweetened crème fraîche as an appetizer.
 You may want to follow that with the house specialty, Eggs Hussarde, a Creole version of eggs Benedict drizzled with their sweet Marchand De Vin Sauce.
 Meanwhile, children 10 and younger can make their selections from a menu just for them.

 Eggs Hussarde at Brennan's brunch in New Orleans